kasrababaei/swift-notes/SwiftUI.md

 1. The system proposes 320⨉480
 2. The background proposes the same size to its primary subview (the padding)
-3. The padding subtracts 10 points on each edge, and it proposed 300⨉460 to the text
+3. The padding subtracts 10p on each edge, and it proposed 300⨉460 to the text
 4. The text reports its size as 51⨉17
 5. The padding adds 10 points on each edge, and it reports its size as 71⨉37
 6. The background proposes the size of the padded text (71⨉73) to the secondary subview (color)
 7. The color accepts and reports the proposed 71⨉73
 8. The background reports the size of its primary subview (71⨉73)